 Because child support is essentially a court order, a non-custodial parent who is not making these payments will be found in contempt of court.
 They are informed of the contempt charge in writing and ordered to appear in court.
 If the parent does not appear, a bench warrant for their arrest will be issued.
 Even if the parent does appear, they may still be sent to jail if they cannot provide adequate proof that they could not make the child support payments, rather than simply being unwilling to do so.

 Avoiding a Contempt Charge

-Failing to comply with court ordered child support payments can result in a major legal headache, tremendous expenses and time in jail When possible, it’s best to request modification to avoid many of these penalties.
+Failing to comply with court-ordered child support payments can result in a major legal headache, tremendous expenses and time in jail When possible, it’s best to request a modification to avoid many of these penalties.